tonchtheconch/infRunner/README.md

 # infRunner
-You can run the .exe in the debug folder just to seem the game in action The source code itself is in console application 2
+You can run the .exe in the debug folder just to seem the game in action The source code itself is in ConsoleApplication2 folder Still havent completely finalize everything which is why the console will still display